er888kh/linux-cli-community/USAGE.md

 ProtonVPN-CLI accomplishes this by updating the `/etc/resolv.conf` file when you connect to a VPN server, and makes sure that only ProtonVPN's DNS Server is written in this file.
 It will also backup the previous state of `/etc/resolv.conf` to revert all changes upon disconnection.

 Please note that if you change your network (e.g., if you connect to a different WiFi hotspot) without first disconnecting, `/etc/resolv.conf` will likely be updated, which would remove ProtonVPN's DNS Servers.
-This could cause DNS leaks, so to keep your data safe, use `protonvpn reconnect` after changing your network.
+This could cause DNS leaks, so to keep your data safe, use `e_protonvpn reconnect` after changing your network.

 **Enabling DNS Leak Protection**

-To enable DNS Leak Protection, use the `protonvpn configure` command, then press `4` to choose DNS Management.
+To enable DNS Leak Protection, use the `e_protonvpn configure` command, then press `4` to choose DNS Management.
 Then press `1` to choose that you want to enable DNS Leak Protection.

 After you activate this feature, your DNS queries will be secure.